1. Blog

 Software-Supply-Chain-Security

-Observability is a high-tech surveillance system that pinpoints early warning signs in real-time.
+Observability is a real-time surveillance system that pinpoints early warning signs.
 It detects unusual spikes in traffic, unauthorized access attempts, and unexpected behavior in your systems.
 Observability lets you catch anomalies before they turn into full-blown security incidents.
-Your team and tools will need to monitor data across your infrastructure and turn that raw data into actionable insights.
+Your team should use these tools to monitor data across your infrastructure and turn that raw data into actionable insights.

 For example, a retail company might notice a sudden surge in traffic during non-peak hours.
-At first glance, this could seem like positive growth, but through observability tools like Prometheus or Grafana, the team might identify that this spike is coming from repeated access attempts to the payment gateway.
-With this insight, the company can swiftly address the issue, blocking unauthorized traffic and preventing a potential data breach.
+At first glance, this could seem like positive growth, but through observability tools like Prometheus or Grafana, the team could discover that this spike is coming from repeated access attempts to the payment gateway.
+With this insight, they can swiftly block unauthorized traffic and prevent a potential breach.

 Why Make Observability a Priority?